-How to manage EAPs at different sites across Internet using EAP Controller (via NAT Port Forwarding for Controller Host with EAP Discover Utility)
+How to manage EAPs at different sites across Internet using Omada Controller (via NAT Port Forwarding for Controller Host with EAP Discover Utility) (Old UI)

 As shown below, HQ and Branch Office are connected with each other.
 In HQ, there are TP-Link EAP/Omada controller, EAP1 and TL-ER6120 (VPN Router) in subnet 192.168.1.0/24.
 In branch office, there are TP-Link EAP discover utility, EAP2 and TL-ER6120 (VPN router) in subnet 192.168.0.0/24.